369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 | “mahalanobis” | MahalanobisDistance | V or VI | sqrt((x - y)' V^-1 (x - y))  |

-It's important to note that a larger P value produces shorted measures.
+It's important to note that a larger P value produces shorter measures.
 Also, if we set P=1, all components are taken into account in the same way.

 Finding the most appropriate value for P requires a pre-analysis of the data set and full domain knowledge.
 It's always recommended to test different values, comparing the results and picking the one which best represents the structure of the underlying problem.

 One example of the algorithm used to compute the nearest neighbours is based on a data structure called the ball tree.
-A ball centered on a sample, X, is formally equivalent to Nr(X), where r defines the radius. therefour, the tree is built by nesting smaller balls (in terms of radius) into larger ones.
+A ball centered on a sample, X, is formally equivalent to Nr(X), where r defines the radius. therefore, the tree is built by nesting smaller balls (in terms of radius) into larger ones.

 Lets see this all together as we impliment K nearest neighbors from scratch